Assignment of endogenous retrovirus integration sites using a mixture model: Introduction

 \citet{Bao2014} reported recently on a method to detect an endogenous retrovirus (ERV), which is a type of TE derived from an infectious retrovirus, in the genome of the Cervid mule deer (Odocoileus hemionus), a species that lacks a reference genome.
-Each Cervid endogenous retrovirus (CrERV) is present at a unique position in the genome \citep{Elleder2012,Wittekindt2010}.
-Animals that share a CrERV must be related because ERVs are inherited along family lineages like any host gene.
-Thus, animals with a similar profile of CrERV integration sites in their genome have the potential to display similar phenotypic effects of CrERV compared to animals without CrERVs at those locations.
-In order to investigate the consequences of CrERV integration on the mule deer host, \citet{Bao2014} developed a de novo clustering approach that groups all CrERVs that occupy the same genomic region from different animals.
+Each Cervid endogenous retrovirus (CrERV) is present at a unique position in the genome \citep{Elleder2012,Wittekindt2010}---which we refer to as an ``insertion site'' throughout this article---and because the infections giving rise to the CrERVs are relatively recent, the prevalence of individual CrERVs can vary from a single animal to a majority of the population.
+Animals that share an insertion site must be related because once acquired, ERVs are inherited along family lineages like any host gene.
+Thus, animals with similar profiles of CrERV insertion sites in their genomes share an ancestral lineage and have the potential to display similar phenotypic effects of CrERV compared to animals without CrERVs at those sites.
+In order to investigate the consequences of CrERV integration on the mule deer host, \citet{malhotra2016} developed a de novo clustering approach that groups all insertion sites that occupy the same genomic region from different animals.
 Each cluster of sequences may be represented by a single consensus sequence that in turn represents the site in the host genome where the virus has integrated.
-The resulting data are an $m\times n$ matrix $X$, where the $(i,j)$ element $X_{ij}$ gives the count of sequences (the read count) from animal $j$ that are assigned to CrERV-host junction $i$, which will henceforth be referred to as virus $i$.
-Here, $m$ and $n$ are the total numbers of viruses and animals, respectively.
+The resulting data are an $m\times n$ matrix $X$, where the $(i,j)$ element $X_{ij}$ gives the count of sequences (the read count) from animal $j$ that are assigned to CrERV-host junction $i$, which will henceforth be referred to as insertion site $i$.
+Here, $m$ and $n$ are the total numbers of sites and animals, respectively.